Given the continuing COVID19 pandemic and the Governor’s stay at home orders.

-If you need additional information please e-mail firstname.lastname@example.org
+If you have ideas for the conference or need additional information please e-mail firstname.lastname@example.org .

 Washington State Search and Rescue Volunteer Advisory Council (WA SARVAC) exists to provide a forum for search and rescue volunteers in our state to work together to develop best practices, develop curriculum, and discuss and resolve issues.